lessonly/accessly/README.md

 We were not satisfied with the available resources to answer the questions so we created Accessly!

-Accessly is our opinion of access control that allows us to broadly grant permissions to 'actors' (modeled as `users`, `groups`, `organizations`, etc)
+Accessly is our opinion of access control that can broadly grant permissions to 'actors' (modeled as `users`, `groups`, `organizations`, etc)

 ```
 Can actor1 view the content resource (/content)?